 At the core of Chorus is a story of connection.
 Connecting people with business opportunities so they can be armchair entrepreneurs.
 Connecting children to great educational tools that give them a chance to learn.
 And connecting colleagues from any boardroom in the world in a matter of seconds.
-Chorus recognized that in order to create those connections for its customers, the company first needed to create strong connections with its people.
-And that started with prioritizing the health and wellbeing of its employees.
+Chorus recognised that in order to create those connections for its customers, the company first needed to create strong connections with its people.
+And that started with prioritising the health and wellbeing of its employees.

 We fundamentally believe commitment to health and wellbeing is one of the key enablers for our business performance.

 Chief People Officer

 Chorus embarked on a three-year cultural transformation programme that aimed to raise awareness about mental health and wellbeing to improve engagement and business performance.
 However, the team knew that in order to create a wellbeing programme that was going to transform the organisation, it needed support and buy-in from the leadership team.
 And to do that, it needed to measure impact.
 “Boards and executive teams want to know return on investment, they want to know the difference that it’s making”, says the Chief People Officer.
 “We needed a tool that was best in class and relevant to the New Zealand market, but also enabled us to be globally benchmarked.”

 Solution: Linking wellbeing and business performance through intelligent listening.

 The Chorus team implemented Workday Peakon Employee Voice in order to address a number of key areas, including:

 Workday Peakon Employee Voice captures real-time feedback across the organisation using intelligent listening technology, and then delivers insights that correlate employee engagement with diversity, equity and inclusion (DE&I) metrics, as well as business KPIs – allowing the organisation to make more informed decisions.